TaraMathur/GildedRose/README.md

 3. Click the Update button to see how the Quality and Sell-in values change over time

-4. To refresh the table with new (random) Quality and Sell-in values, click the Reload the Table with Fresh Values button.
+4. To refresh the table with new (random) Quality and Sell-in values, click the Start Fresh button.

 --------------